Frequently Asked Questions

 - Under most circumstances, you are responsible for purchasing your textbook(s).
 Textbooks are not provided unless explicitly stated before the start of the term.

 - Most textbooks can be sold back to the bookstore.
-They can be sold to main campus or the branch campuses at certain points of the year.
+They can be sold back at the Main Campus or BC3 locations at certain buyback points throughout the year.
 Identify yourself as a College Within the High School student.
 The bookstore also has an online buyback program available 24 hours a day, 7 days a week.
 For more information go here.

 In an effort to reduce paper waste, BC3 has gone “green.”
-Paper copies of final grades are no longer mailed to students’ homes.
-Grades will be available on the bc3.edu website via MyBC3
+Paper copies of final grades are no longer mailed to student's homes.
+Grades will be available on the student portal via MyBC3

-A student wanting to withdraw from a course must first notify his/her instructor, and then contact the Assistant Director of High School Programming at ext.
-8254, as soon as possible.
+A student wanting to withdraw from a course must first notify his/her instructor and then reach out to the High School Programming Office at email@example.com or 724-287-8711 ext.
+8402 as soon as possible.

 Students who choose to drop courses will be subject to BC3's refund policies.

-- The student and the School District are responsible for notifying Erin Cioffi, Assistant
+- The student and the school district are responsible for notifying the High School

 - If the student and the School District notify BC3 of complete withdrawal during the